 First, is the project on schedule?
 Then note if the budget is adequate for this phase of the project.
 What deliverables have been produced and approved?

 It’s also important to look over the risks that had been identified and see if any have occurred, and if so how they were controlled and resolved.
-There are going to be changes in any project, so review if these changes were done correctly to keep the project on track.
+There are going to be changed in any project, so review if these changes were done correctly to keep the project on track.

 It is only by starting a project right that you can end it successfully.
-By having a thorough project initiation phase, you clearly define scope and build a great team to carry that project to a successful conclusion.
+By having a thorough project initiation phase, you clearly define the scope and build a great team to carry that project to a successful conclusion.

 Using ProjectManager to Go Beyond Project Initiation

 Now that you’ve finished the project initiation phase, it’s time to make your project plan.
-Try ProjectManager.com and our award-winning project management software.
+Try ProjectManager and our award-winning project management software.
 You’ll have access to a suite of powerful tools that can help you plan, track and report on projects.

 Gantt Charts for Plans